 People tend to forget this one after packing all their gauze and bandages.
 These are what you need when you get a cut or wound BEFORE you put on the bandages and gauze.
 Any sort of antiseptic or alcohol-based wipes will be best.
 These completely clean and get rid of the dirt and bacteria that may be in and around your fresh wound.
 These wipes can also be good to wash your hands in a pinch.

 Also known under a number of different other brand names like Imodium.
 These are tablets used to get your body to stop… pooing.
-Diarrhea CAN happen and when travelling to any new exotic place your body may not be used to the new bacteria in the food you just ate.
+Diarrhea CAN happen and when traveling to any new exotic place your body may not be used to the new bacteria in the food you just ate.

 However, these tablets are not made for casual use and should only be used in emergencies.
-When you have to be travelling on a bus, or you’re in the forest or just someplace were going #2 is NOT an option.
+When you have to be traveling on a bus, or you’re in the forest or just someplace were going #2 is NOT an option.
 If your diarrhea persists for more than 1 week, you should see a doctor.

-While a lot of first aid kit items are used to treat symptoms after receiving them, sunscreen helps stop the problem BEFORE it becomes a problem.
-You may not always need this if travelling somewhere in the winter or with little sunshine.
+While a lot of backpacking first aid kit items are used to treat symptoms after receiving them, sunscreen helps stop the problem BEFORE it becomes a problem.
+You may not always need this if traveling somewhere in the winter or with little sunshine.
 Anywhere that you are going to be outside for extended periods of time in bright sunlight, sunscreen should be used.

 Similarly, Bug Spray is a preventative measure to bring with you to make you don’t get bitten.
 You won’t always need bug spray depending on where you travel on your journeys, but anywhere hot, or in nature, you are going to encounter bugs that would like to bite you!
 This will keep the vast majority of insects away from your skin allowing you to enjoy the great outdoors much easier.